Slow Cooker Turkey Breast Recipe

 Start by slicing the onions in half and adding them to the bottom of the Crock Pot.
 Add some thyme to the bottom as well.

-I didn’t peel them because I wanted the onions to stay in shape.
+I didn’t peel the onions because I want them to stay in shape.
 The turkey will rest on the onions while it cooks, keeping it off the bottom of the pot and getting soggy.
+You can eat the onions at the bottom of the Crock Pot.
+Just make sure you peel the outer layer after cooking.

 Butter with seasonings for the turkey.